 As a new homeschool mom, you no longer have to abide by the public or private school curriculum that your child was previously used to.
 You can stop and switch things up if you start to feel overwhelmed.
 As a matter of fact, I highly recommend you switch the curriculum around if you’re feeling that way.
 You can have either day or night schooling time with children as well.

 This is going to be the biggest tip I can give any new homeschool mom, to learn your child.
 You must figure out the best way that your child learns and how you can adapt your homeschool method and curriculum in a way that suits their best learning style.
-This may be different for each child, too.
+Learn how to adjust your pace to match your child—especially if you have a child with learning challenges.

 Each homeschool mom will teach their children in different ways, after all, that’s part of the bonus of being a homeschool mom, you can teach your child any way you see fit.
 Whether your children are gifted or slow learners, you should accept them as the way they are.
 It’s fine if you ask other homeschooling moms for advice, but don’t ever compare yourself with them.